 The Stored Procedure Transformation in Informatica helps you to use or call Stored procedures inside the Informatica Workflow.
-Using this transformation you can perform an operation like Drop or Recreate Indexes, Check for Space in a Database, performing Complex Calculations.
+Using this transformation, you can operate Drop or Recreate Indexes, Check for Space in a Database, performing Complex Calculations.

 And the Stored procedure that we are going to use is:

-TIP: We explained everything about the Stored procedure and its functionalities in SQL Server tutorial.
+TIP: We explained everything about the Stored procedure and its functionalities in the SQL Server tutorial.
 I suggest you refer Stored Procedures article to understand the topic.

 Stored Procedure Transformation in Informatica Example

 Source Definition for Stored Procedure Transformation in Informatica

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using Sp Source table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Here, we are using the Sp Source table from the SQL database as our source definitions.
+Please refer Database Source in Informatica to understand the steps in creating source definition

 Create Target Definition for Stored Procedure Transformation

-To create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+To create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.

-Once you select the Create.. option, a new Mapping Name window will be opened as shown below.
-Let me provide m_StoreProc as the mapping name and click OK button.
+Once you select the Create.. option, a new Mapping Name window will open.
+Let me provide m_StoreProc as the mapping name and click the OK button.

 TIP: Please refer Mapping article to understand the procedure to create Mapping

 Drag and drop the SP Source from Sources folder to the mapping designer.
-Once you drag the source, Power Center Designer will automatically create the source qualifier transformation (default transformation) for you.
-I suggest you refer the Source Qualifier Transformation article.
+Once you drag the source, Power Center Designer will automatically create the Source Qualifier Transformation (default transformation) for you.

 Create Informatica Stored Procedure Transformation

-In order to create Stored Procedure Transformation in Informatica, Please navigate to Transformation menu in Menu Bar.
+To create Stored Procedure Transformation in Informatica, Please navigate to the Transformation menu in Menu Bar.
 Next, select the Create.. option

-Selecting the Create.. option will open the Create Transformation window as shown below.
+Selecting the Create.. option will open the Create Transformation window.
 Please select the Stored procedure Transformation from the drop-down list and provide a unique name (sp_Testing) and click on Create button